A Guide to Rome's Papal Basilicas: Everything you Need to Know

 How to get to St Paul Outside the Walls

-The suburban San Paolo neighborhood is not really walking distance from the center.
+The suburban San Paolo neighbourhood is not really within walking distance from the centre.
 To reach St Paul Outside the Walls (San Paolo Fuori le Mura) take the metro (Line B) to San Paolo.
-From the metro station it’s just a two-minute walk to the basilica.
+From the metro station, it’s just a two-minute walk to the basilica.
 You could also take a bus that goes along Via Ostiense, or a taxi, but the metro is the simplest option.

 What to See at St Paul Outside the Walls